When you have a senior with is frail and weak, especially when it comes to getting up and walking, it is time to make your home more elderly friendly.

 One thing though, the cap of one side of the handrails always seemed to fall off.
 I know we are supposed to turn the cap to lock in position but I could not do so for one side for both the L shaped handrails.

 Still, the handrails are really useful- because of it, my mom could use the toilet with ease – it makes it easier for her to get up and sit down.
 This is because most toilet sitting bowls are too low for someone with weak legs.
 The support makes a lot of difference.
 The stainless steel handrails are also easy to clean with a normal brush.
+If you are not able to find any store near you that carry these items, do try searching for these items online.

 2. Walking aids- walker and wheelchair